Yvonne LIAO

 About

-Yvonne Liao is a music historian.
-Among her current research interests are global canonicity, coloniality, and their signifying life forms, in (but not limited to) the contexts of China's treaty port history, and its material and institutional legacies across the twentieth and twenty-first centuries.
-Her related funded work from the academic year 2023–24 includes the project, "Inventive Lives: Indigenous Musical Canons and Symphony Orchestras in Contemporary Hong Kong," supported by the Early Career Scheme of the Hong Kong Research Grants Council (Ref.
-No. 24606123); and a smaller project, "Between the Cartoon and the Canon: McDull's Epistemic Significations for Global Musicology," supported by a Direct Grant from the Faculty of Arts, CUHK.
+Yvonne's present funded work includes the project, "Inventive Lives: Indigenous Musical Canons and Symphony Orchestras in Contemporary Hong Kong," supported by the Early Career Scheme of the Hong Kong Research Grants Council (2024–2025), and a smaller project, "Between the Cartoon and the Canon: McDull's Epistemic Significations for Global Musicology," supported by a Direct Grant from the Faculty of Arts, CUHK (2023–2024).

 Selected Publications